-If you have followed the suggested steps of How to Approach Liens in Personal Injury Cases, you may be at the point where you want to negotiate liens, and need to figure out what are the best ways to reduce the lien claim.
+If you have followed the suggested steps of 7 Steps to Approaching Lien Claims in Personal Injury Cases, you may be at the point where you want to negotiate liens, and need to figure out what are the best ways to reduce the lien claim.
 Getting lien claims reduced will result in a greater amount for your client, and as a result, will make them very happy.

 This article will provide some useful tips on how to negotiate health insurance liens in personal injury cases.
 Note that there are many types of lien claims out there, and this discussion is limited to health insurance liens.

-As advised in the How to Approach Liens in Personal Injury Cases article, make sure to negotiate lien claims BEFORE you finalize the third party settlement.
+As advised in the 7 Steps to Approaching Lien Claims in Personal Injury Cases article, make sure to negotiate lien claims BEFORE you finalize the third party settlement.
 Reiterate that everyone needs to get on board so that the settlement offer can work, and everyone can get paid something.
 Remember, after the settlement is finalized, you have lost your leverage to gain significant reductions.